go-vela/community/proposals/2024/07-12_github-app.md

 - [GitHub Apps are preferred to OAuth apps](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps) because they use fine-grained permissions, give more control over which repositories the app can access, and use short-lived tokens.
 - These properties can harden security by limiting the damage that could be done if the app's credentials were leaked.
+- GitHub Apps can also leverage GitHub's REST API endpoints for checks to create powerful and informative checks.

 2. If this is a redesign or refactor, what issues exist in the current implementation?